KPRoche/kubestellar/docs/content/Getting-Started/setup_checklists.md

          └── imw-1
       ```
 ### Access
 1. Install (WHAT COMPONENTS DO WE NEED ON THE USERS SYSTEM?)
+For now let us say do steps 1-3 in the Installation checklist
-2. obtain the external kubeconfig file for the KubeStellar core system, eg _core_external.kubeconfig_
+3. obtain the external kubeconfig file for the KubeStellar core system, eg _core_external.kubeconfig_
-3. Test the connection with you can check whether it worked with the command `kubectl ws tree --kubeconfig=core_external.kubeconfig`.
+4. Test the connection with you can check whether it worked with the command `kubectl ws tree --kubeconfig=core_external.kubeconfig`.
 It should return something like
       ```
       └── root